aspect-build/bazel-super-formatter/README.md

 We honor the `.gitignore` file.
 Otherwise use the affordance provided by the formatter tool, for example `.prettierignore` for files to be ignored by Prettier.

 Sometimes engineers want to ignore a file with a certain extension because the content isn't actually valid syntax for the corresponding language.
 For example, you might write a template for YAML and name it `my-template.yaml` even though it needs to have some interpolated values inserted before it's syntactically valid.
 We recommend instead fixing the file extension.
 In this example, `my.yaml.tmpl` or `my-template.yaml_` might be better.

+### Using from an editor

+Some engineers are used to setting up a formatter tool in their editor/IDE.
+Typically there is an editor extension, for example Prettier documents a number of them on <https://prettier.io/docs/en/editors.html>.

+The authors of bazel-super-formatter believe that it's a waste of time for developers to setup their workflow this way.
+It's redundant.
+Since not all engineers will configure their editor, you need to have a pre-commit CI check anyway.
+At best, the users are instructed how to carefully reproduce the versions of the tools and their configuration files, so that the format operation they perform matches what will happen automatically as they send their change off for review.

+Not everyone will agree, and it may not be beneficial to convince developers to change their behavior.
+Since this tool uses the same configuration files as the tool expects, you can always setup the editor extensions for all the underlying formatters yourself.
+Or you could probably configure the editor to always run one of the commands above in the Usage section, any time a file is changed.
+The instructions to do this are out-of-scope for this repo, particularly since they have to be formulated and updated for so many editors.

 ## Design